 So, What Is COVID PTSD?

 Much like the virus itself, it appears that COVID PTSD has more than one strain.
 According to Alyza Berman, LCSW, RRT-P, founder and clinical director of The Berman Center in Atlanta, there is COVID PTSD and COVID Pre-TSD — and you don't have to have had the virus in order to experience it.

-"Sufferers of COVID Pre-TSD have the fear of what could happen if they get COVID-19 and, in turn, experience similar symptoms without actually having been diagnosed," she says.
+"People with COVID Pre-TSD have the fear of what could happen if they get COVID-19 and, in turn, experience similar symptoms without actually having been diagnosed," she says.

 According to Berman, these symptoms include:

 - Difficulty sleeping

 - Having an adverse reaction to certain stimuli that previously did not affect you